cyclejs-community/component-combinators/README.md

 ```

 This is the first introduction of the `m` component combinator factory.
 We will not expand here
-on the specifications for `m`, that is done in the corresponding [documentation](http://brucou.github.io/projects/component-combinators/mm/).
+on the specifications for `m` --- that is done in the corresponding [documentation](http://brucou.github.io/projects/component-combinators/mm/).
 It suffices to know that the first argument of `m` specifies the combining logic and that `Combine` is actually
 the partial application of `m` with an empty object (i.e. default combining logic is used).
 The
 `Navigation` component could for instance also be written as :